virtualxt/vgabios/README.md

-Plex86/Bochs VGABios version 0.6c reconfigured for VirtualXT.
+Plex86/Bochs VGABios version 0.6c reconfigured for VirtualXT and other 8086 emulators.